kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

             END +
             CASE
                 WHEN e.BaseSalary IS NULL OR e.BaseSalary <= 0
-                THEN 'Salary: Review with compensation team; ' ELSE ''
+                THEN 'BaseSalary: Review with compensation team; ' ELSE ''
             END +
             CASE